-Ready to turn wastes into nutrient-rich soil for your plants, right at home?
+Ready to turn waste into nutrient-rich soil for your plants, right at home?

-Once you’ve got your tools and materials ready, you can create your compost bin in minutes!
+Once you’ve got your tools and materials ready, you can set up a compost bin in minutes!

 Before you start, we recommend that you take a quick read of our two-part series, Become A Composting Expert.
-It’ll give you a head start in ensuring an enjoyable and fail-proof composting experience.
+It’ll give you a head start in ensuring an enjoyable and successful composting experience!

 Step 1: Prepare at least one container (or bucket or pot)

-We got these two containers for $11.90 each from a neighborhood houseware shop.
-Each measures about 32.5cm (diameter) by 40.5cm (height)—slightly larger than a wastepaper basket.
+We got these thick, hardy containers for $11.90 each from a neighborhood houseware shop.
+Each measures about 32cm (diameter) by 42cm (height)—slightly larger than a wastepaper basket.

-More importantly, they are translucent, which allows us to see through and check on the composting activity without having to dig into the bins.
+They are translucent, allowing us to observe and check on the composting activity without digging into the bins.

-Do note that the size of your container/bucket/pot really depends on how much and how often your household generates wastes.
+Do note that the size of your bin depends on how much and how often your household generates waste.

 Usually, by the time the second container is filled, the compost in the first one would be ready to use.
-We’d then remove the finished compost and add new wastes to the first bin, while setting aside the second bin to compost completely.
+We would then remove the finished compost and add new wastes to the first bin, while setting aside the second bin to compost.

 Do we need lids on our compost bins?
 Nope.
 Click here to find out why.

-These drainage holes are important as they allow excess liquids to drain off.
-This prevents your compost pile from getting overly wet, anaerobic, and smelly.
+These drainage holes are important as they allow excess liquids to drain off, preventing your compost pile from getting overly wet, anaerobic, and smelly.

 Step 3: Prepare items to prop your bin off the ground

-It’s important to place your bin above a few stable bricks, stones, or any other suitable item to prop it off the ground.
-In our case, we used cheap plastic pots easily found in a supermarket.
+If your bin has drainage holes, it’s important to prop your bin off from the ground by placing it on top of a few stable bricks, pebbles, stones, or any other suitable item.
+In our case, we used these cheap plastic pots.

-Also, air can flow through your bin, thereby improving aeration in your compost pile and quickening the composting process.
+Also, this encourages airflow through your bin, thereby improving aeration in your compost pile and quickening the breakdown process.

 Step 4: Prepare ‘browns’